ShariarNiaj05/Bike-Nest-Server/readme.md

 # Bike Rental Service (Server)

-## Follow The Instruction To Run The Application Locally
+## Follow The Instructions To Run The Application Locally

 - Step:1 **Clone the repository**